Pleading the blood of Jesus

-Some teach that Christians are to pray pleading the blood of Jesus in order to receive protection and strength from the powers of darkness.
+Some teach that Christians should pray pleading the blood of Jesus to receive protection and power in order to resist the forces of darkness.
 And they base their teaching on the Passover and the following verse, “They triumphed over [Satan] by the blood of the Lamb and by the word of their testimony” ( Revelation 12:11).
 But this verse simply means that saints overcame the devil because of the victory Christ offered on the cross.

 There is no example in the Bible of any believer “pleading the blood” of Jesus to obtain victory over sin.
 The phrase the blood of Jesus in the New Testament means “the death of Christ.”
 It is a fact that the death of our Lord offered forgiveness of sin, reconciliation to God, and restoration to God’s original image (Genesis 1:26).
 But when it comes to prayer, the believer needs to follow what the Scriptures teach us.